pelhamb/4760pbb65/index.md

 ECE 4760 is a microcontrollers class, so the standard platform we use for all our projects is the Raspberry Pi Pico.
 We code in C and use different hardware peripherals to make our microcontroller perform different functions, such as emulating birdsong and implementing PID control.
 For my final project, I drew on a couple functions we had worked on earlier in the year, specifically analog-to-digital conversion, direct digital synthesis, and PWM signal generation.

-My project was turning my Raspberry Pi Pico microcontroller into a synthesizer, controlled by a MIDI keyboard output.
+My project was turning my Raspberry Pi Pico microcontroller into a synthesizer, controlled by a MIDI keyboard output (MIDI is a method of containing and transmitting musical information from controllers to instruments).
 This MIDI control was inputted into the Pico via a UART channel, where the Pico then read the bytes transmitted in the MIDI message and decoded which frequency to output.
 This frequency was generated via PWM, so my final output sound was a square wave, resulting in a classic synth sound.

 ## High Level Design